ral9000/VHEGEN/README.md

 * [a TeX distribution](http://www.tug.org/interest.html#free)

 VHEGEN requires base Python 2.7+/3.5+ and external libraries Sympy and Numpy.
 It is highly recommended the system also has a TeX distribution installed, such as TeX Live.
 A TeX installation will allow VHEGEN to execute `pdflatex` on the output `.tex` file and generate a LaTeX-typeset output `.pdf` file.
 If `pip` is installed, the Python dependencies for VHEGEN can be installed via `pip install -r requirements.txt` in the main package directory.

+## Installation

+Installation of the `VHEGEN` package is as simple as uncompressing the master `vhegen_pkg` folder to the user's preferred write-allowed directory.
+This primes the program for procedural use as an executable script, as well as for importing as a package local to the installation directory.

 # Using VHEGEN procedurally